stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 ## Higher frequency data

 Machine Learning is to learn patterns from data.
-Living in a world that is full of data points, insurance companies could leaverage on this to devise better algorthims for various decision making.
-To illustrustrate this, I have first sourced the dataset from [Google trend](https://trends.google.com/trends).
+Living in a world that is full of data points, insurance companies could leverage on this to devise better algorithms for various decision making.
+To illustrate this, I have first sourced the dataset from [Google trend](https://trends.google.com/trends).

 Knowing that there are more channels to provide higher frequency dataset, given the time constrain, one who in the further look for more alternative dataset